brettwooldridge/SansOrm/doc/AdvancedUsage.md

 The ```OrmElf``` will take the column names returned from the query and find the matching class members by their annotations, and populate the object for you.

 It is important to note that ```OrderSummary``` as an entity cannot be inserted or updated to the database.
+We think it's _great_ that you can see the SQL right in the code, and developers maintaining and changing your code will appreciate it too.

 ### ```OrmElf.objectById```
 Full signature: ```T objectById(Connection connection, Class<T> clazz, Object... args) throws SQLException```